Becky Hammon

+Hammon played college basketball for the Colorado State Rams, where she was a three-time All-American and left as the program's all-time leader in points and assists.
+Despite being undrafted, she played 16 seasons in the WNBA, with the New York Liberty and the San Antonio Silver Stars.
+She was one of the league's premier ball-handlers and passers, earning six WNBA All-Star and four All-WNBA selections.
+A naturalized Russian citizen, Hammon played for the Russian national team, with whom she won a bronze medal at the 2008 Summer Olympics.
+She was inducted into the Basketball Hall of Fame for her playing career in 2023.

-Hammon was hired by the San Antonio Spurs as an assistant coach in 2014.
-She became the first Russian assistant coach and the second female assistant coach in NBA history.
-Hammon is also the first Russian and first female full-time assistant coach in any of the four major professional sports in North America.
-Hammon served as the team's Summer League head coach in 2015; she is the first Russian and woman to be a head coach in that league.
-On December 30, 2020, Hammon became the first Russian and woman acting head coach in NBA history after Spurs' head coach Gregg Popovich was ejected during a game against the Los Angeles Lakers.
-A year later in December 2021, she was hired by the Las Vegas Aces to be their head coach.
-Hammon previously played for the Aces from 2007 to 2014 when the team played in San Antonio and was known as the Stars, and has her number retired by the organization.
+Hammon was hired by the San Antonio Spurs of the NBA in 2014, becoming the first female full-time assistant coach in a major American sports league.
+During her tenure with the Spurs, she became the first woman to serve as a head coach in the NBA Summer League or as an acting head coach during an NBA game.
+Hammon left the Spurs in 2021 to become the head coach of the Las Vegas Aces; she was the first WNBA coach to earn over $1 million per year.
+She transformed the Aces into a dynasty, winning three WNBA championships in her first four seasons and receiving the WNBA Coach of the Year award as a rookie head coach.

 Early life and education

-Rebecca Lynn Hammon was born in Rapid City, South Dakota.
+Hammon was born in Rapid City, South Dakota.
 Hammon learned to dribble a basketball at a very young age, playing Nerf ball with her older brother and father, and continued to hone her skills on her home court.
 She was raised as a devout Christian.

 Hammon played basketball at Stevens High School in her hometown of Rapid City, South Dakota.

 As a junior, she was named South Dakota Miss Basketball.
 As a senior, she was voted the South Dakota Player of the Year after averaging 26 points, 4 rebounds and 5 steals per game.
 She graduated in 1995, and also was voted female class athlete by her graduating class.

 Despite the accolades, she drew little attention from college basketball recruiters, who considered her too small and too slow.
 She eventually grabbed the attention of a Colorado State assistant coach, and she committed to the Rams.